Skip to main content

 Academic Credit, Tuition and Housing and Residence Life

 For all approved medical withdrawals, the student receives Ws on the academic transcript (or, if the withdrawal occurs during the add/drop period, is completely dropped from classes, without any notation on the transcript of having left for medical reasons).
-Thus, a medical withdrawal will not affect the student's grade point average.
+Thus, a medical withdrawal will not affect a student's grade point average.
 University room and board charges are prorated from the date of checkout for residential students.
-All tuition actually paid by the student (total tuition less any grants, scholarships, refunds, and loan adjustments) for courses not completed during the term in which the approved withdrawal occurs is credited as a scholarship for the next semester in which a student re-enrolls at Seaver College.
+All tuition actually paid by the student (total tuition less any grants and scholarships) for courses not completed during the term in which the approved withdrawal occurs may be credited as a scholarship for the next term in which a student re-enrolls at Seaver College (known as a Letter of Credit).
+This amount is not a refund and will be forfeited if the student does not re-enroll at Seaver College.
+Please contact Seaver Student Accounts for eligibility and additional criteria and information.
+Students enrolled at other schools within Pepperdine should contact their school’s Student Accounts department for information regarding their school’s Letter of Credit policies.

 Financial Hardship

 Every effort will be made to consider a student's financial situation and insurance coverage in making referrals for treatment or evaluation.
-Students who may need additional financial assistance or other consideration in meeting the requirements should contact the vice president for student life and dean of student affairs.
+Students who may need additional financial assistance or other consideration in meeting the requirements should contact the Student Care Team (SCT) at studentcareteam@pepperdine.edu.